jarkkolaine/breadmagazine/issue/issue-23/index.md

 -   François Thibeault – **Modernist Bread**.
 An Interview with Nathan Myhrvold and Francisco Migoya.
 -   François Thibeault – **Living Bread**: Tradition and Innovation in Artisan Bread Making.
 A review of Daniel Leader's most recent book.

-**Note**: The PDF downloads are coming up, please check back a bit later.